 Okay, so one of the fundamental concerns of the mobile security issue is that it is harder to ensure that only someone with permission to access data is actually going to be accessing it.
-Let’s face it, all it takes to potentially have a device stolen is for someone to leave their phone unattended in the coffee shop as they add more creamer.
-However, with the right authentication measures, the risk of the thief accessing data is greatly reduced.
+Let’s face it, all it takes to have a device stolen potentially is for someone to leave their phone unattended in the coffee shop as they add more creamer.
+However, with the right authentication measures, the risk of thieves accessing data is greatly reduced.

 As we will get into, a big part of keeping the data accessible on mobile devices safe is the capability to delete it.
 As a result, it is important that you can then restore this data and continue using it once the issue has been resolved.
-Maintaining an up-to-date backup will ensure that you are able to do so.
+Maintaining an up-to-date backup will ensure that you can do so.

 Keep checking back on this blog to learn what makes a backup as reliable as can be, or give us a call to find out.

 While yes, the mobile devices that your employees own are their property, you cannot allow them to use them as a part of a mobile device strategy if they are going to expose your business to security threats or vulnerabilities.
-The apps a user installs can contribute to both, so you need to make sure that certain applications are blocked by using a mobile device management solution and encouraging your staff to update their software frequently.
+The apps a user installs can contribute to both, so you must ensure that certain applications are blocked.
+You can do this by using a mobile device management solution.
+Then, encourage your staff to update their software frequently.

 Unfortunately, mistakes will be made, and one of them may include one of your staff members actually losing their device.
 If a device turns up missing, you will want to have the means to wipe the device in question.
-Make sure that your mobile device management solution offers the capability to remotely wipe any company-owned data from the device in question.
-If the device is ultimately found somewhere, the data can be restored from the aforementioned backups.
+Ensure your mobile device management solution can remotely wipe any company-owned data from the device in question.
+If the device is found somewhere, the data can be restored from the aforementioned backups.

-Finally, to help your users avoid mobile security issues, you need to teach them a few key behaviors they will need to adopt.
-For instance, public Wi-Fi networks are notorious for harboring massive security threats that can access a device once it connects–especially as something is downloaded.
+Finally, to help your users avoid mobile security issues, you must teach them a few key behaviors they must adopt.
+For instance, public Wi-Fi networks are notorious for harboring massive security threats that can access a device once it connects.
+Especially as something is downloaded.

-While we may have covered a lot, the real key here is to promote responsible usage of one’s device… something that the use of a personally-owned device will generally encourage.
+While we may have covered a lot, the real key here is to promote responsible usage of one’s device.
+This is something that someone using a personally-owned device will generally encourage.
 To really secure a device, mobile device management solutions are perhaps your best option.